 Therefore, sufficient consumption of bioavailable retinol helps stop the transport of pathogens from the intestine to vital organs.

-Besides, even mild vitamin A deficiency is sufficient to increase the risk of respiratory diseases and diarrhea (Sommer et al. 19845).
+Besides, even mild vitamin A deficiency can increase the risk of respiratory diseases and diarrhea (Sommer et al. 19845).

 3. Helps Renew Skin

 Vitamin A is an all-around active substance when it comes to our skin.
-It can slow down its aging process, promote its renewal, smooth it (Park 20156).
+It can slow its aging process, promote renewal, and smooth it (Park 20156).

-For this reason, recent studies recommend natural foods rich in zinc, vitamin A and E to fight acne (Ozuguz et al. 20147).
+For this reason, recent studies recommend natural foods rich in zinc and vitamins A and E to fight acne (Ozuguz et al. 20147).